 You might consider blocking gambling sites on your digital devices.

 It can still be hard to monitor your child’s online activity.
-Having regular, relaxed and respectful conversations about online behaviour is the best way to help your child make good decisions.
+Having regular, relaxed and respectful conversations about screen time and media choices is the best way to help your child make good decisions.

 Spotting problem gambling